BYUCamachoLab/pyrolab/docs/index.rst

     ^^^^^^^^^^^^^^^

     New to *PyroLab*?
 Check out the getting started guides.
-They contain an introduction to *PyroLab's* main concepts and links to additional tutorials.
+They contain an introduction to *PyroLab's* main concepts and a step-by-step tutorial for beginners.

     +++